-So that’s the end of Utah Scenic Byway 12!
+So that’s the end of Utah Scenic Byway 12 from Capitol Reef to Bryce!
 But the scenery continues on the drive to Zion National Park!

 Also if you’re looking for more scenic roadways nearby, you can drive the “Patchwork Parkway”, Route 143 from Panguitch (which is just north of the turn off onto route 89 where 12 ends) to Parowan.
 Passing through Dixie National Forest again and also Cedar Breaks National Monument.

 There’s also Scenic Byway 14 off route 89 that leads to Cedar City.
 It goes over the Markagunt Plateau with incredible vistas into Zion!
 Cedar Breaks can also be accessed from this route, and if you’re wanting to visit the Kolob Canyon section of Zion this could be a good route for you to take.